thanos-io/thanos/tutorials/katacoda/thanos/1-globalview/step3.md

 You should see the single value representing the number of series scraped in both clusters in the current mode.

-If we will query `prometheus_tsdb_head_series` we will see that we have complete info about all three Prometheus instances:
+If we query `prometheus_tsdb_head_series` we will see that we have complete info about all three Prometheus instances:

 ```
 prometheus_tsdb_head_series{cluster="eu1",instance="127.0.0.1:9090",job="prometheus"}